 • Purpose: Reducing glare and improving clarity in the water, these sunglasses give you an edge in spotting that fish.
 They also shield your eyes from harmful UV rays.

-• Features to Look For: For more coverage, select models with UV protection, scratch-resistant coatings, and wraparound frames.
+• Features to Look For: For enhanced coverage, opt for models with UV protection, scratch-resistant coatings, and wraparound frames.

 • Recommendations: Affordable options are available for beginners, and for those who want to spend a bit more, high-end models from Costa or Oakley will provide superior optics and durability.